Apna Bombay Talkies

-The music video of the track features actors Aamir Khan, Madhuri Dixit, Karisma Kapoor, Akshay Kumar, Juhi Chawla, Saif Ali Khan, Rani Mukerji, Sridevi, Priyanka Chopra, Farhan Akhtar, Imran Khan, Vidya Balan, Kareena Kapoor, Ranveer Singh, Anil Kapoor, Shahid Kapoor, Sonam Kapoor, Deepika Padukone, Ranbir Kapoor & Shah Rukh Khan.
+The music video of the track features actors Aamir Khan, Madhuri Dixit, Karisma Kapoor, Akshay Kumar, Juhi Chawla, Saif Ali Khan, Rani Mukerji, Sridevi, Priyanka Chopra, Farhan Akhtar, Imran Khan, Vidya Balan, Kareena Kapoor, Ranveer Singh, Anil Kapoor, Shahid Kapoor, Sonam Kapoor, Deepika Padukone, Ranbir Kapoor and Shah Rukh Khan.

 Background

 On 12 March 2013, choreographer Vaibhavi Merchant announced on Twitter that she is directing a song for Bombay Talkies, celebrating 100 years of Indian cinema.
 Besides directing the song, Merchant was selected to choreograph and conceptualise it.
 For the song Merchant had to seek and obtain 80 No Objection Certificates from producers whose clippings have been used for the number.
 She revealed that around 3500 frames, 19 singers, 100 dancers, 100 members of the crew, and 20 actors were used for the development of the song.

 Composition and singing

 The song is composed by Amit Trivedi while the lyrics is penned by Swanand Kirkire.
 Trivedi kept the basic tune of the song 'neutral' and fit in the different style requirement of different eras of Hindi cinema from the 1930s till date (2010s).
 In an interview Trivedi stated "It took me 2–3 months to co-ordinate with the singers.
 There was no briefing and the singers only had a couple of lines.
 The list (of singers) was of those who had lent their voices to the stars of Hindi cinema".